 - Assist you in understanding what may have happened, assessing potential danger in a situation, and providing safety options

-- Accompany you to the resources – especially to the hospital to explain what will happen, wait with you, provide comfort to your friends or family who are there, act as your advocate to make sure that your needs are met
+- Under normal circumstances we accompany survivors to the resources – especially to the hospital to explain what will happen, wait with you, provide comfort to your friends or family who are there, act as your advocate to make sure that your needs are met.
+During this stay-home period we are able to help you prepare beforehand via phone, and process after your visit via phone, but we cannot provide accompaniments, in order to insure the health and safety of all involved and abide by CDC and state guidelines.

 - Arrange a ride for you to the hospital via UD Public Safety and ride with you if preferred (you do not have to be filing a police report to use the ride service)